 Is there an age minimum for Plants of Concern monitors?

 You must be 15 years old to volunteer at the Chicago Botanic Garden, though we have worked with younger interns on a case-by-case basis.

 You must attend a training session and complete a volunteer application and background check.

 What is the training session like and when is it offered?

 Weekend training sessions are offered in rotating locations throughout the region in March and April.
-See our Opportunities page for more information.
+See our News & Events page for more information.